 “Jerusalem is one of the most fascinating cities in the world.
 Go on a free old city walking tour with SANDEMAN Tour Company at 11am & 2pm.
 Ahhh-mazing!” – @KristyDoesStuff

-Some cities like London are full of free things to do, including numerous collections of art and history that are free to the viewing public.
+Some cities like London and Berlin are full of free museums , including numerous collections of art and history that are free to the viewing public.
 Other cities charge a small fee for entrance into their museums, but even those places frequently offer discounts and even free days.
 Google it!

 “Most hostels have hostel kitchens.
 By eating in, you can save an absolute fortune on meals.” – @BudgetTraveller Remember what we said earlier about taking food with you?
 Same applies here!
 If you have access to a usable hostel kitchen, cooking and sharing a meal with other travellers will be soooo much cheaper than a night on the town.